Lunairi/42-H2S-Ft_Boardgame/README.md

 Ft_Boardgame Concepts: (T2)

-NOTE: SUBJECTIVE TO CHANGES DUE, PROJECT MAYBE TOO DIFFICULT FOR HIGHSCHOOLERS LEARNING RUBY OR PYTHON

 Requirements:
 Stupdents are expected to create a game container class that will run their boardgame.
 As with all OOP project you are expected to